roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/more-gotchas/article.md

 ### Why what's the issue?
 ![Strokes VS Fills](./images/strokes-vs-fills.jpg "Strokes VS Fills") Imagine you have a `height:10px; width:10px;` icon with some `1px` shapes and scale it to `15px`.
-Those `1px` shapes will now be `1.5px` which ends up creating a soft of fuzzy icon due to borders being displayed on sub pixel boundaries.
-This softness It also depends on what you scale to, as that will have a bearing on whether or not your icons are on the sub pixel or not.
-Generally I prefer not to leave the sharpness of my icons to the will of the viewer's browser.
+Those `1px` shapes will now be `1.5px` which ends up creating a soft of fuzzy icon due to borders being displayed on sub-pixel boundaries.
+This softness also depends on what you scale to, as that will have a bearing on whether or not your icons are on the sub-pixel.
+Generally, I prefer not to leave the sharpness of my icons to the will of the viewer's browser.

 The other problem is more of a visual weight issue.
-As you scale a standard icon using fills it scales proportionately...I can hear you asking "but aren't that what svg's are supposed to do?".
-Yes but, being able to control the stroke of your icons can help them feel more related and seen as more of a family.
-I like to think of it like using a text typeface for titling, rather than a display or titling typeface, you can do it but why when you could have a tight and sharp UI.
+As you scale a standard icon using fills it scales proportionately...I can hear you asking "but isn't that what svg's are supposed to do?".
+Yes, but being able to control the stroke of your icons can help them feel more related and seen as more of a family.
+I like to think of it like using a <em>text</em> typeface for titling, rather than a display or <em>titling</em> typeface, you can do it but why when you could have a tight and sharp UI.

 ### Prepping the icon
-I primarlily uses Illustrator to create icons, there are plenty of tools out there and most of them will probably work fine.
-This is just my workflow with one of those tools.
-I start creating an icon by focusing on what it needs to communicate not really anything technical.
-After I'm satasfied that it solves my visual needs I then start scaling and tweaking it to fit our technical needs.
-First sizing it to fit to the pixel grid (⌘⌥Y in illustrator) at the size we are going to be using it at and utelizing illustrators align to pixel grid feature.
-Then I try to keep diagonals on 45° and balance out any curves or odd shapes so that they dont't blend into other shapes or become heavy or misshapen.
-I don't think there is any formula for this, as most things that aren't straight lines are gonna look a little funky...just make sure that it's a funky you've decided on rather then being unaware of it!
-Sometimes I scrap the whole idea if it's not gonna work at the size we need and start from scratch in a new direction, if it's the best visual solution but no one can identify it...it's not worth anything.
+I primarlily use Illustrator to create icons, but there are plenty of tools out there and most of them will work fine.
+First size and align your icon to the pixel grid (⌘⌥Y in illustrator for pixel preview, on a mac) at the size you are going to be using it at.
+I try to keep diagonals on 45° and adjust any curves or odd shapes so they don't get weird.
+I don't think there is any formula for this, just get it as close as you can to something you like.

 ### Exporting AI
 I usually just use the Export As "svg" option in Illustrator, I find it gives me a standard and minimal place to start.
-I use the Presentation Attributes setting and save it off (Most of the time it takes me a few try's to remember that, as I don't do it too often).
+I use the Presentation Attributes setting and save it off.
 It will come out looking something like this...

 ```xml
 <svg id="Layer_1" data-name="Layer 1" xmlns="http://www.w3.org/2000/svg" width="18" height="18" viewBox="0 0 18 18">